 The Substantial NATO-Georgia Package (SNGP) is a set of measures and initiatives aimed at strengthening Georgia's defence capabilities and developing closer security cooperation and interoperability with NATO Members.
-The SNGP includes support to 13 different areas of the defence and security-related sectors, and across all military services and branches.
+The SNGP includes support to 15 different areas of the defence and security-related sectors, and across all military services and branches.
 It involves strategic level advice and liaison, defence capacity-building and training activities, multi-national exercises and enhanced interoperability opportunities.

-As of Spring 2016, some 20 NATO Members and Partner States have provided generous support to the implementation of the package in the form of expertise and resources.
+As of March 2017, over 42 advisers from 26 NATO Members and Partner States are providing generous support to the package in the form of expertise and resources.